You are here

 Understand existing perceptions

-To develop a strong, realistic EVP, you must first understand what perceptions existing staff and potential employees have about your company brand and culture.
+Building a company culture to present in your EVP doesn’t come solely from business leaders but from your team members living and breathing your business values.
+From your people, you will develop your ideal company culture from your vision to reality.
+To develop a strong, realistic EVP, you must first understand what perceptions your existing staff and potential employees have about your company brand and culture.
 For example:

 This information can be gathered through employee surveys, focus groups and exit interviews, as well as through feedback from former employees and job applicants.